-The Association shall be entitled to receive up to a total of thirty (30) days of release time per school year for the Association President or designee to conduct Association business provided:
+The Association shall be entitled to receive up to a total of fifty (50) days of release time per school year for the Association President or designee to conduct Association business provided:

-- 3.4.1 The Association notifies the District at least forty-eight (48) hours prior to the desired release time (this time may be waived by the Superintendent). - 3.4.2 The District is able to hire a qualified substitute. - 3.4.3 The Association reimburses the District for the cost of the substitute.
+- 3.4.1 The Association notifies the District at least forty-eight (48) hours prior to the desired release time (this time may be waived by the Superintendent). - 3.4.2 The District is able to hire a qualified substitute. - 3.4.3 The Association reimburses the District for the cost of the substitute. - 3.4.4 The Association shall make every effort to avoid scheduling this release time on District and/or site professional development days.